-All the candidates, including foreign nationals, must fulfill each and every one of the following five criteria to appear in JEE (Advanced) 2016.
+All the candidates, including foreign nationals, must fulfill each and every one of the following five criteria to appear in JEE Advanced 2022.

-Candidates should be among the top 2,00,000 (including all categories) by scoring positive marks in Paper-1 of JEE (Main) 2016.
+Candidates should be among the top 2,00,000 (including all categories) by scoring positive marks on Paper-1 of JEE Main 2022

 Criterion 2 – Age limit.

-Candidates should have been born on or after October 1, 1991.
-Five years relaxation is given to SC, ST and PwD candidates
+Candidates should have passed their class 12th in 2020 and 2021.
+Five years of relaxation is given to SC, ST, and PwD candidates

 Criterion 3 – Number of attempts.

 A candidate can attempt JEE (Advanced) a maximum of two times in consecutive years.
-Therefore, candidates who appeared in JEE (Advanced) 2015 for the first time are also eligible.
+Therefore, candidates who appeared in JEE Advanced 2021 for the first time are also eligible.

 Criterion 4 – Appearance in Class XII (or equivalent) examination.